azrulasree/azrulasree/README.md

 - 👋 Hi, I’m @azrulasree
-- 👀 I’m interested in Deep Learning
+- 👀 I’m interested in Cloud Computing and AI
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on face recognition using opencv
+- 💞️ I’m doing IoT project that include Lorawan, MQTT, TTN and cloud.
 - 📫 How to reach me: can email me at azrulasree@gmail.com

 <!---